trendmicro/tm-v1/README.md

 ## Introduction

-Trend Vision One open-source integrations will allow organizations to seamlessly integrate their security tools.
+Trend Vision One open-source integrations will allow organizations to integrate their security tools seamlessly.
 Our Trend Vision One platform is an enterprise solution that integrates most of our enterprise products under one console and one API.
-Integrating with the platform once, gives you access to the multiple products that make up the platform.
+Integrating with the platform once gives you access to the multiple products that make up the platform.

 We hope to provide you with all the tools you need to expand the Trend Vision One Ecosystem with your custom connector(s) or tool(s).